 Leasehold improvements are alterations made to a leased premises to customize it for the needs of a tenant.
 If the improvement is structural or permanently affixed to the property, the tenant should not be assessed the related property tax.
 Instead, the owner of the facility receives the assessment by way of the real estate taxes charged on the facility.
 Therefore, leasehold improvements that are structural or permanent in nature should not be included on a business personal property tax listing.

-Generally, you do not list real property on your business property tax listing.
+Generally, do not list any real property on your property tax listing.
 In most counties, real property is separately assessed by the county for property tax purposes.

-If you have undertaken a cost segregation study for the building used by your business and have classified certain structural components as equipment for income tax depreciation purposes, exercise caution when preparing your personal property tax listing.
-Certain structural components, which are solely for the support of equipment, can be treated as equipment for income tax depreciation purposes and depreciated over the life of the related equipment instead of the life of the building.
-Be careful not to list items on your personal property tax listing that are structural components of your building.
+If you have undertaken a cost segregation study for the building used by your business and have classified certain structural components as equipment for income tax depreciation purposes, exercise caution when preparing your property tax listing.
+Certain structural components, which exist solely for the support of equipment, can be treated as equipment for income tax depreciation purposes and depreciated over the life of the related equipment instead of the life of the building.
+Be careful not to list items on your property tax listing that are deemed structural components of the building.